Namira29351/Final_coding_project/README.md

-# Young Adult Food Habits
+# Food Habits

 ## Which food idenity do most young adults ascribe themselves as?
 There are many things people can identify as when it comes it eat habits.
 Vegeterian, Pescaterian, etc. It is important to be able to provide food for anybody with food indentity.
 Especially when it comes to young adults.
 After long hours of working or studying, young adults want to be able to eat the food they desire.
+I feel it is also very important what types of food a certain gender eats so any kind of advertising for food can be intentional.
 Any resturuant or cafe can use this data to see just how much of what food they need.

 ## Dataset
 - Source: https://www.kaggle.com/datasets/sonalishanbhag/dietaryhabitssurvey/data